CodeWithAbuBakr/text-speech-convertor/README.md

 # Text Speech Converter
 A simple and efficient text-to-speech converter web application that allows users to enter text and listen to it in different voices.
-It features a clean UI, responsive design, and a smooth user experience. 🚀
+It features a clean UI, responsive design, and a smooth user experience.🚀

 ## Table of Contents
 - [Live Demo 🌐](#demo)